NoelKirkland/BakeryMVC.Solution/README.md

 ## Description

-This is a web application that will allow a bakery owner to keep track of their vendors and keep track of which order is from which vendor.
+This is a web application that will allow a bakery owner to keep track of their vendors and keep track of which order is for which vendor.

 ## Specifications